Montana Disabled Veteran Benefits

 1. For the parks discount, carry a DD-214, VA ID, or veteran-designated license and ask for the 50% camping discount at the park or when you book.

-2. For the combat-disabled deer/antelope discount, download FWP's combat-disabled application and apply early — only 50 are issued each year.
+2. For the combat-disabled deer/antelope discount, download FWP's combat-disabled application and apply early — only 50 are issued each year, and the disabled-antelope application carries a June 1 postmark deadline.

 3. If you are a disabled Montana resident, apply for the $8 Conservation License and the half-price big-game/fishing add-ons on the same FWP page.